remotivelabs.broker

 • namespace: Namespace to which the frame belongs.

-• signals: Dict of signal names and their corresponding SignalInfo.
+• signals: Dict of signal names and their corresponding SignalInfo metadata.

 • sender: List of entities that send this frame.